khadija20001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file this script  create a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text "Best School".

 8-cwd_state this script redirect the output of the ls -la command to ls_cwd_content file.

+9-duplicate_last_line is a script that duplicates the last line of the file iacta.

+10-no_more_js is  a script that deletes all the regular files (not the directories) with a .js .